 A unique weekend on natural, treatment free beekeeping in horizontal hives with Dr Leo Sharashkin of Missouri, USA You can attend either or both days - £78 per day.

-Natural beekeeping that works
+Day one: Natural beekeeping that works

-On Day 1 we discuss how honey bees live in the wild and how we can mimic their ways in our managed hives.
+We discuss how honey bees live in the wild and how we can mimic their ways in our managed hives.
 We cover the main pillars of natural beekeeping, and how these can be beneficially applied in any apiary.
 We talk about the importance of using local honey bees and the keys to successfully attract swarms to bait hives to start or increase your apiary.
 Then we discuss the concept of "ideal" beehives: what makes a hive bee-friendly (and beekeeper-friendly, too); advantages of very deep combs and horizontal hives, plus an honest evaluation of pluses and minuses of conventional and alternative hive models.

 Advanced natural beekeeping made easy